alexandros-lekkas/ib-ia-valuator/README.md

 ## Credits 📝

-This project is created by **Your Name** as a part of the IB Internal Assessment.
+This project is created by **Alexandros Lekkas** as a part of the IB Internal Assessment for Computer Science HL.

 ## 📃 License